thienle75/climateAPI/README.md

 #### Assumtion

-Definition for urban is city which population > 1000 and desity has to be greater than 1 .
+1) Definition for urban is city which population > 1000 and desity has to be greater than 1 .
 In reality the density has to be greate than 400

-API key is static for authentication
+2) API key is static for authentication

-APIkey = 'thisisatestfortealbook'
+3) APIkey = 'thisisatestfortealbook'

-Median = sum all mean temperature divide by number of urban the function to calculate between two points is correct
+4)Median = sum all mean temperature divide by number of urban

+5) the function to calculate between two points is correct

 ### How it works